 According to clinical research and experimentation, the answer is a resounding yes!
 In fact, dental implants hold an impressive 95% success rate.
 To provide patients with the highest likelihood of success, we conduct a thorough dental exam beforehand to ensure a number of qualifications are met, including sufficient bone density and healthy gums.
 If for any reason you are unable to meet these requirements, then we will suggest treatment beforehand, like a bone graft or periodontal therapy.
 That way, you can safely get the dental care you need and rebuild your smile.

 Dental implants are designed to be a long-term solution for patients missing one or more teeth.
 But how long do they last exactly?
 With proper care, they can last 20+ years!
+In fact, most patients can expect to enjoy them for a lifetime.
 However, to prolong their lifespan, it is of the utmost importance that you view them as an investment and continue to take care of them throughout the years.
 In addition to brushing your teeth and dental implants twice a day, always floss and use mouthwash regularly.
 Plus, routine visits with your dentist for checkups will ensure they are in pristine condition and that any red flags are addressed in the early stages.

 When it comes to dental work, one of the most common questions is, “Will it hurt?”
 After all, one of the most popular reasons patients avoid the treatment chair is fear of pain.
 If this sounds all too familiar, you’ll be happy to know that our team does everything in our power to make the experience as pain-free as possible from start to finish!
 In addition to using a local anesthetic before the procedure, we will also provide you with aftercare instructions to keep you comfortable while you are healing.
 That way, you can just focus on recovering!